cluelogic/cluelib/README.md

 4. Check makefile options: `make help`
 5. Run a satity check.
 Use one of the simulators listed in the previous step:
    Do `make modelsim` for example.
 6. If you see no errors, the library is in good shape.
+See the list of compatible simulators below.

+####Compatible Simulators
+The library has been tested with the following simulators:
+- ModelSim Version 10.1d of Mentor Graphics Corporation (see NOTE)
+- Questa Sim Version 10.2c of Mentor Graphics Corporation
+- VCS Version G-2012.09-SP1 of Synopsys, Inc.

+NOTE: `make modelsim` shows one known false assertion failure.

 ###How to Use
 Compile `src/cl_pkg.sv` and `src/cl_dpi.cc` with your files.